The Best Treatment for Plantar Fasciitis and Tennis Elbow

 10 Facts About Microdisectomy for Leg Pain & Weakness

-/in Neck and Spine, Pain Management /by Orthopedic InstituteA microdisectomy is a relatively common procedure used to alleviate leg pain, weakness and, occasionally, pain in the lower back.
+/in Neck and Spine, Pain Management /by Christopher HolmanA microdisectomy is a relatively common procedure used to alleviate leg pain, weakness and, occasionally, pain in the lower back.
 For some patients, back surgery can be a frightening concept—so we’ve put together a list of facts that you should know about the use of microdisectomies to correct back pain and weakness.

 Read on for 10 facts about microdisectomies for leg pain and weakness.